GEOFAIRY/Spoify-Playing-Serverless/README.md

 # Spoify-Playing-Serverless

-Express RESTful API to be serverless azure function to supply now playing from a given spotify user in JSON format.
+Serverless azure function to supply now playing from a given spotify user in JSON format.

 # Setup